ONLINE HELP

 WIN_Product_form.OpenMobileWindow()

-Let the code completion guide you: a drop-down list with the names of the different elements of the project appears as you type the name of the window.
+Start writing and let the code completion system guide you: a drop-down list with the names of the different elements of the project appears as you type the name of the window.
 Select the name of the desired window.
-Similarly, the different functions and properties that can be used in the window appear when you insert a '.' (dot) after the name of the window.

 5. Save changes by clicking Save element in the quick access buttons.